This homemade spicy cayenne pepper sauce rivals any store bought pepper hot sauce you can find on the market.

 The Tabasco company was the first company to commercialize hot pepper sauce.

-Today it is available all over the world.
+Today it is available all over the world, and extremely popular in most countries.

 How to Make Cayenne Pepper Sauce

-Start with the type of peppers you want to use, red or green cayennes.
+Start with the type of peppers you want to use, red or green cayennes (or both).

-And in terms of the heat they give off and what you are looking to produce.
+Think in terms of the heat they give off, and what you are looking to produce.

 Chop up the peppers and garlic and place in a saucepan with 1/2 cup of vinegar.